MetalShellImpaler/IT-Operations-Shell-Scripts/README.md

 ## ✨ Key Features

 - **Application & Settings Deployment** – Automate installation and configuration of apps and system settings.
-- **Intune Integration**: Streamline device enrollment with automated hardware hash generation
+- **Intune Integration**: Streamline device enrollment with automated hardware hash generation.
 - **General IT Operations** – A collection of versatile shell scripts for day-to-day IT management tasks.
 - **PowerShell Automation** – Advanced PowerShell scripts to accelerate IT operations and reduce manual effort.
-- **Customizable**: Adapt scripts to your specific IT requirements effortlessly
+- **Customizable**: Adapt scripts to your specific IT requirements effortlessly.

 ##  Script Highlights